 - A decrease in HRV with an increase in RHR is generally a sign of accumulated fatigue unless an athlete is tapering and then it could be a positive sign for readiness to perform.

-- A decrease in HRV with a decrease in RHR is generally a sign on prolonged low-intensity high volume training and if it cannot be reversed with rest could be a sign of being in an overtraining state.
+- A decrease in HRV with a decrease in RHR is generally a sign on prolonged low-intensity high volume training.
+If it cannot be reversed with rest it could be a sign of being in an overtraining state.

-Additionally, athletes can also see a dip to below HRV baseline values for a day or two after an especially taxing workout or race, and an increase during times of illness with the immune system is in overdrive.
+Additionally, HRV can dip below baseline values for a day or two after an especially taxing workout or race.
+Athletes also can experience an increase during times of illness, when the immune system is in overdrive.
 The exact opposite of what you would expect if HRV monitoring were a simple tool.
 Essentially, understanding how HRV changes day to day and over time on an individual level are important.
 Especially when positive and negative “scoring” days are not always what they seem.
 This makes HRV a tricky, but not impossible, metric if you have the time to put the measures into context.

-So if you are going to use HRV what are the most effective ways to make it a good tool to have?
+So, if you’re going to use HRV what are the most effective ways to make it a good tool?

 HRV measures work best for evaluating trends over time and the use of rolling averages.
-As mentioned above do not get hung up on one low reading or one high reading as these values do not always spell out a completely clear story.
+As mentioned above, do not focus too much on one low reading or one high reading.
+Individual values do not always spell out a completely clear story.
 Interpretation is essential.

 To most accurately use HRV, you are going to be evaluating trends over time.
 Most applications work best with daily recordings as they are looking for slight changes from your normal baseline.
 This also means consistency is key.
-Try to take your HRV measure every day, at the same time, in the same position to rule out confounding variables.
+Measure HRV every day, at the same time, in the same position to rule out confounding variables.
 This means recording at least 5 days a week and not just after hard workouts, long efforts, and races.

 Like most training metrics, HRV is best used in conjunction with other information.
 The best tools to use with HRV will generally be resting heart rate, training load, and some subjective measure like sleep quality.
-Some applications account for this automatically by syncing with TrainingPeaks or Strava, but if using solo you’ll want to be cognizant of context.
+Some applications account for this automatically by syncing with TrainingPeaks or Strava.
+If using solo, you’ll want to be cognizant of context.

 If the application you are using gives you an option to chose the length of the reading, go longer.
 Most applications will give you an option of a 1-minute reading or an open/5-minute reading.
 The longer the reading the more clean data you can get.
 In many clinical studies researchers will actually take 10-minute long readings in order to obtain a really clean and consistent 5-minute chunk to analyze

 We are fortunate that over the past couple of years smartphone technology has advanced exponentially, in particular the cameras.
 Advances in cellphone cameras allow us to now use photoplethysmography to accurately assess HRV without any extra gear.
-Some Android phones or older phones do not have this capability, but most applications can also be paired with most bluetooth capable heart rate monitor chest straps.
+Some Android phones or older phones do not have this capability, but you can pair most applications with bluetooth capable heart rate monitor chest straps.
 Keep in mind, however, that wrist-worn monitors, like GPS watches with build in HR monitors, are not accurate enough to monitor interbeat variation required for HRV measures.